indierawk2k2/PowerToys-1/specs/File Classification Spec.md

      - Used as the name for the new folders created.
      - Used to rename files by completely overwriting the files' current names with the custom 'Label' typed by the user and each file receives a counting number.
    - File Numbering
-     - There will be an option to change the format of how the numbers are appended to files' names in the PowerToys Settings.
+     - There will be an option to change the format of how the numbers are appended to files' names such as "Label(1)" or  "Label_1" or "Label1" in the PowerToys Settings. (*See 3 for more on PowerToys Settings*)
-     - Similar to the functionality of a switch or radio button, the user will be able to select options for the numbering format such as "Label(1)" or  "Label_1" or "Label1"
    - Confirmation
      - After the user selects an option and fills in the required text boxes, they must click 'Apply' for the utility to make the changes, or they can click 'Cancel' which closes the utility without making changes.
    - Guidelines on User Input